qnzhou/MshIO/README.md

 One of main advantage of MSH format is its support for storing post-processing data along with the mesh.
 There are 3 types of post-processing data: node data, element data and element-node data.
-Each type of post-processing data consists of a header and a `std::vector` of entires.
+Each type of post-processing data consists of a header and a `std::vector` of entries.

 ```c++
 auto& node_data = spec.node_data[k];